-Before you use Tencent Cloud’s VPC services, you need to plan the quantity and IP range of your VPCs based on your business in order to prevent problems when you need to temporarily scale up.
+Before using Tencent Cloud VPC, you need to plan the quantity and IP range of the VPCs commensurate with your business to smoothen the temporary scale-out.

 How to Plan the Quantity of VPCs?

 If you have small scale business that is deployed in the same region without the need for network isolation, we recommend that you plan one VPC.

 You can create multiple subnets and route tables in a single VPC for detailed traffic management.
 In addition, we recommend that you deploy subnets in different availability zones for AZ disaster recovery.

 We recommend that you plan multiple VPCs in any of the following scenarios:

 - Your business is deployed in multiple regions

 If your business is deployed in multiple regions, you need to plan multiple VPCs and deploy at least one in each region because VPC cannot be deployed across regions.